debarshee2004/apertre_hr_management_app/.github/PULL_REQUESTS.md

 ![logo](../assets/logo.jpg)

-# APERTRE - OPEN SOURCE : WEB DEVELOPMENT Pull Requests
+# APERTRE - OPEN SOURCE : NATIVE PROJECT Pull Requests

-This document provides a history of both open and closed pull requests for the APERTRE - OPEN SOURCE : WEB DEVELOPMENT repository, along with their respective commit IDs.
+This document provides a history of both open and closed pull requests for the APERTRE - OPEN SOURCE : NATIVE PROJECT repository, along with their respective commit IDs.

 ## Open Pull Requests